 Today’s executives now realize that talent can come from a variety of sources, not just in-house, full-time employees.
-The number of temps, freelancers, contractors and other nontraditional employees has officially expanded to more than a third of the global workforce, according the 2016 survey and forecast conducted by Ardent Partners and SAP Fieldglass.
+The number of temps, freelancers, contractors and other nontraditional employees has officially expanded to more than a third of the global workforce, creating a new “gig economy,” according the 2016 survey and forecast conducted by Ardent Partners and SAP Fieldglass.

 Who are these “gig workers”?
 Findings of a National Institutes of Health study, published in Journal of Occupational and Environmental Medicine in April 2017, revealed several key demographics of the gig workforce.